Vishal-Msh-02/Pizza_Sales_Data_Using_SQL/README.md

 │   ├── top_3_pizzas_by_revenue.sql
 │   ├── revenue_percentage_by_pizza.sql
 │   ├── cumulative_revenue.sql
-└── ----top_3_per_category.sql
+│   └── top_3_per_category.sql
+Each SQL file corresponds to a specific business question, making the project modular and easy to navigate.

 🚀 How to Run
+Install MySQL 8.0+ and a client like MySQL Workbench.

+Create a new database (e.g., pizza_sales).

-Import the database into your MySQL server.
+Import CSV files (orders.csv, orders_details.csv, pizzas.csv, pizza_types.csv) using the MySQL import wizard.

-Open and run the SQL queries provided inside /SQL Queries/.

-Adjust queries if table names differ.
+Open the .sql files in the SQL_Scripts folder.

+Run the queries one by one to view the insights.

-Optional: Connect to Power BI or Tableau for visualization.
+(Optional) Connect to Power BI or Tableau for data visualization.

 📬 Feedback & Contributions
-Have suggestions or want to contribute new queries or visualizations?
-Feel free to fork this repo and open a pull request!
+Have suggestions, improvements, or want to add new queries or visualizations?
+Feel free to fork this repository and submit a pull request!